Toulouse Capitole University

 Toulouse Capitole University is one of the several so-called 'successor' institutions of the University of Toulouse, which was the second university created in France in 1229 after the Sorbonne was founded (around the year 1200).
 The university originally included four faculties: theology, canon law, civil law and Arts (grammar).
 The medical school was created in 1257.
 The University was closed in 1793 as the French Revolution abolished royal universities.

 At the end of the Second Empire, the first four faculties co-existed, but the most important was the law school, which contained three-quarters of the students and the most renowned teachers.
-However, the Faculties of Toulouse suffered due to underfunding of French higher education in province.
+However, the Faculties of Toulouse suffered due to underfunding of French higher education in the provinces.
 At the same time, freedom of higher education was proclaimed in France, leading to the founding in 1877 of the Catholic University of Toulouse, a private not-for-profit institution recognised as being in the public interest.
 In the 1880s Luis Liard and Ernest Lavisse gave enough autonomy to the faculties so the municipality could help those State Faculties, which were named the University of Toulouse in 1896.

 In 1902, Marguerite Dilhan, first woman to practice law and to plead before a criminal court in France, obtained her diploma in Law.